 Celebrimbor on the Spigot forums has created a guide on optimising Minecraft servers and provides a thorough look at many of the various configuration options that both Paper and Spigot provide.
 Check out his guide here.

-If you're still having performance issues, this guide goes over how to properly use the Timings system built into Paper and Spigot to identify the source of the problem.
+If you're still having performance issues, this guide goes over how to properly use the Timings system built into Spigot to identify the source of the problem.

 Quite often, when encountering performance problems, server owners might add plugins that claim to reduce lag.
-These plugins are almost always a bad idea and generally produce more lag than they relieve.
+These plugins are almost always a bad idea and generally produce more lag than they could ever possibly solve.
 A recent form of plugin that's popped up is mob stacker plugins.
 You should not use these plugins, and this article explains why.
+If doing something like this improved performance, it’d be integrated into Paper itself.

 Plugin Issues

 Issues on your Minecraft server that you can't find the cause of are often frustrating.
-There are a few techniques that can help you find the reason that this guide covers.
+For general issues, this guide covers a few techniques to help find the cause of the issue.

-Once you've identified the cause of the issue, you should reach out to the plugin developers.
-Asking in a generalised support forum or chat room is often slower and won't provide accurate answers but can still be useful in cases where developers don’t have dedicated support channels.
-In saying that, server plugins have support Discords or forums that will happily field your questions and problems.
+No matter what type of issue it is however, once you’ve narrowed down the plugin causing the problem you should reach out to the plugin’s developers.
+Asking in a generalised support forum or chat room is often slower and won't provide accurate answers, but can still be useful in cases where developers don’t have dedicated support channels.
+In saying that, most server plugins have support Discords or forums that will happily field your questions and problems.
 Worst case, asking the support of your server platform, such as Paper, can be a good way to deal with tougher issues.
 Check out this guide on how to best ask for support from open-source software projects.

 Host Issues